mdn/content/files/en-us/learn/tools_and_testing/cross_browser_testing/html_and_css/index.md

 This example includes a simple link allowing you to download the video if even the HTML video player doesn't work, so at least the user can still access the video.

-Newer form elements also exhibit fallback qualities — HTML5 introduced some special [`<input>`](/en-US/docs/Web/HTML/Element/input) types for inputting specific information into forms, such as times, dates, colors, numbers, etc. These are very useful, particularly on mobile platforms, where providing a pain-free way of entering data is very important for the user experience.
-Supporting platforms provide special UI widgets when these input types are used, such as a calendar widget for entering dates.
+Another example is form elements.
+When new [`<input>`](/en-US/docs/Web/HTML/Element/input) types were introduced for inputting specific information into forms, such as times, dates, colors, numbers, etc, if a browser didn't support the new feature, the browser used the default of `type="text"`.
+Input types were added, which are very useful, particularly on mobile platforms, where providing a pain-free way of entering data is very important for the user experience.
+Platforms provide different UI widgets depending on the input type used, such as a calendar widget for entering dates.
+Should a browser not support an input type, the user can still enter the required data.

 The following example shows date and time inputs: